sjohner/jhnr.ch/content/blog/create-budget-for-azure-resource-group.md

 [![Screenshot of budget alert e-mail notification](/images/budget-alert-notification.png)](/images/budget-alert-notification.png)

+> As you can see in the above screenshot, the notification arrived after the spending had gone significantly past the 80% threshold.
+That is because today, Azure processes and rates usage four times a day, which means that thresholds are evaluated on a similar cadence.
+So the threshold would not be flagged immediately if someone (like me in the example above) has a very granular threshold.

 Besides creating your budgets you may want to update or even delete it at some point in time.
 Updating can easily be done by just sending another PUT request which contains your existing budget but with the updated values in the body of the request.
 Same as creating a new budget but since you are going to update an existing budget you will need to include the current _eTag_ of the budget in the request body.

 You can find the current eTag by querying the API for information about a specific budget: